entepe85/symfony-helper/README.md

 ## Configuring

-1. Add `php` to `emmet.excludeLanguages`, because emmet gives useless suggestions in dql queries.
+1. Extension needs a globally installed php interpreter (see `symfonyHelper.phpParser.phpPath` setting)
-2. For best speed, set `symfonyHelper.phpParser.phpPath` to `php` without `xdebug`
+2. For best speed, set `symfonyHelper.phpParser.phpPath` to php without `xdebug`
-3. This extension doesn't really make sense without a vscode extension for php.
-The best one is probably [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client).

 ## Hints

 * If type of a variable aren't recognized in twig, try `@var` annotation.
+* Add `php` to `emmet.excludeLanguages`, because emmet gives useless suggestions in dql queries.
+* This extension doesn't really make sense without a vscode extension for php.
+The best one is probably [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client).

 ## Roadmap